skx/webserver-attacks/README.md

 * `/etc/webserver-attacks.d/`
 * `./webserver-attacks.d/`

-Rules contain three things:

-* A regular expression to match.
-* A description to output when a match is made, and the `--verbose` flag is in-use.
-* The field to match against.
-(Where a field is a component of the logfile, such as `referer`, `agent`, etc.)

-Rules are JSON-encoded, and should make sense.
+Rules contain a descriptive piece of text, then a series of regular expressions to match against particular headers.
+For a rule to match each component of that rule must match.

+For example you might wish to report against HTTP POST requests to missing PHP scripts, and the followign rule would do that:

+     {"method":"POST","status":"404","path":"\\.php","description":"POST to missing PHP"}